 We look at each community as a whole, assessing their basic needs in terms of education, health, and living conditions.
 Our employees are a very important part of the community.
 We are committed to the quality of life of the skilled and unskilled workers that are employed by Brick by Brick Construction, all of whom are Ugandan.
-We provide them a living and fair wage, a share of our annual profits, and a safe working environment.
+Our company provides a fair wage, comprehensive health insurance, a share of our annual profits, and a safe working environment.

-We meet with our staff of masons on a regular basis, offering them an opportunity to openly express their thoughts an opinions.
+We meet with our staff of masons on a regular basis, offering them an opportunity to openly express their thoughts and opinions.
 Our staff is dedicated; most of our skilled masons have been with us for over four years.

-In each of our six years of operation, Brick by Brick Construction has turned a modest profit.
+In each of our seven years of operation, Brick by Brick Construction has turned a modest profit.
 Our principal product has been the construction of rainwater harvesting tanks, which serve a critical need for safe and clean drinking water in rural communities.

 While Brick by Brick Construction is fully committed to its business-for-profit model, we will continue to re-invest all profits back to our communities.
-We therefore reap significant social benefits from our work while being a small but powerful economic engine for communities.
+We therefore reap significant social benefits from our work, while being a powerful economic engine for our communities.